kubiya-solutions-engineering/teammate-starter-template/README.md

 **Step 2: Replace the script in the `src` directory with your script.**
    - Ensure your script is placed in the `src` directory and remove the existing placeholder script.

-**Step 3: Update the YAML in the `tool` directory to call your script.**
+**Step 3: Update the YAML in the `tools` directory to call your script.**
-   - Open the `tool/content.sh` file and update it to call your script.
+   - Open the `tools/tool.yaml` file and update it to call your script.
    - Update all necessary fields, such as `name`, `alias`, `description`, `arguments`, and `env`.
 If your script requires secrets that exist in Kubiya, bring them in here.

 **Step 4: Update the `terraform.tfvars` file with agent info.**